Tom52538/campground-navigation-app/DEPLOYMENT_GUIDE.md

 MAPBOX_ACCESS_TOKEN=your_mapbox_token_here
 ```

+**Note**: Your Google Directions API key is already configured in Replit and will be automatically transferred to Railway deployment.

 #### Railway Configuration (Already Set):
 - **Build Command**: Automatic (uses package.json scripts)
 - **Start Command**: `npm start` (configured in railway.toml)